AdobeDocs/experience-manager-cloud-service.ja-JP/help/forms/aem-forms-cloud-service-communications-introduction.md

 You create separate documents for each record within an XML batch data source.
 You can can also create a single document that contains all records (this functionality is the default).
 Assume that an XML data source contains ten records and you have a requirement to create a separate document for each record (for example, PDF documents).
 You can use the Communication APIs to generate ten PDF documents.

 The following illustration shows the Communication APIs processing an XML data file that contains multiple records.
 However, assume that you instruct the Communication APIs to create a single PDF document that contains all data records.
-In this situation, the Communication APIs generate one document that contains all of the records.
+In this situation, the Communication APIs generate one document that contains all the records.

 ![Create PDF Documents](assets/ou_OutputBatchSingle_popup.png)